The Role of Third-Party Liability in Your Workers' Comp Claim

 When an injured worker claims that a third-party caused his or her injury, the company’s insurance company may have a subrogation interest in the claim and can enforce the third party’s liability in the name of the injured worker.

-For more information, contact Leonard Law Group and request a free consultation with our Chicago personal injury attorney today.
+For more information, contact Leonard Law Group and request a free consultation with our Chicago work injury attorney today.